Trinitui/100-days-of-code/log.md

 ### Day 27: August 29, 2020

 **Today's Progress**: I've spent the past couple of days, and today as well, cleaning up my RocketPage Project and thinking through my next one.
 I think I want to extend on what I didd with RocketPage and make a dashboard for SpaceX Data.
 Eventually this will need to make it into a Website.
+I think I also got the GitHub Extension to work as well!

 **Thoughts:** It's really easy to fill an hour a day with code - and that's not even with learning about coding too.
 There's a wild world out there that I am exploring!